counsyl/hgvs/README.md

 it.
 Such a property is very useful for checking whether a variant has been seen before and connecting all known relevant information.
 For SNPs, this property is fairly easy to achieve.
-However, for insertions and deletions (indels) near repetative regions, many indels are equivalent (e.g. it doesn't matter which `AT` in a run of `ATATATAT` was deleted).
+However, for insertions and deletions (indels) near repetitive regions, many indels are equivalent (e.g. it doesn't matter which `AT` in a run of `ATATATAT` was deleted).
 The VCF file format has chosen to uniquely specify such indels by using the most left-aligned genomic coordinate.
 Therefore, compliant variant callers that output VCF will have applied this normalization.
-The HGVS standard also specifies a normalization for such indels, however, it states that indels should use the most 5' position in a transcript.
+The HGVS standard also specifies a normalization for such indels.
+However, it states that indels should use the most 5' position in a transcript.
 For genes on the positive strand, this is the opposite direction specified by VCF.
 This library properly implements both kinds of variant normalization and allows easy